 |Read\write ratio (--ratio)||A value of 1:1 means that you have the same number of write operations as read operations (-t) and number of clients per thread (-c)|

 Monitor the test results

-You can either monitor the results with the RS Web UI (on the 'metrics' tab of your database) or by using the memtier_benchmark output.
-Please note that the memtier_benchmark results include the network latency (i.e. between the load generator instance and the cluster instances), whereas the latency metrics shown in the RS Web UI don't include network latency.
+You can either monitor the results in the metrics tab of the RS Web UI or with the memtier_benchmark output.
+The memtier_benchmark results include the network latency between the load generator instance and the cluster instances.
+The metrics shown in the RS web UI do not include network latency.

 You should expect to see an average throughput of: